 RISK MANAGEMENT PLAYBOOKS HELP COMPANIES MAKE THE RIGHT CALL

-Technology and services are helping companies up their game and optimise their responses to supply chain disruptions.
+Technology and services are helping companies up their game and optimize their responses to supply chain disruptions.

 Until now, the standard approach for identifying and responding to “What if?” questions consisted of two major steps: conducting a risk assessment, and then creating a business continuity plan.
 Companies identified potential risks, assessed the likelihood that they would occur, and brainstormed mitigations, creating a plan of action to prevent damage and respond to disruptive events.
 This process has several drawbacks: It is not only tedious, but it also is limited by a company’s access to relevant data, and it reflects only what was true and known at the time the exercise was conducted.
 Companies using this process were not well positioned to deal with quickly changing business conditions or unforeseen developments.
 In a world where the pace of change seems to be continually speeding up, a more powerful and dynamic method of mitigating supply chain disruption was needed.

-Today, technology is injecting new vigour, broader perspective, and dynamic insights into that process.
-The result is a “risk management playbook” – a prescribed mitigation process that is applicable to any type of supply chain disruption, regardless of its nature or where it occurs, as well as risk-specific actions addressing the assets and processes that deliver the highest value to the organisation.
+Today, technology is injecting new vigor, broader perspective, and dynamic insights into that process.
+The result is a “risk management playbook” – a prescribed mitigation process that is applicable to any type of supply chain disruption, regardless of its nature or where it occurs, as well as risk-specific actions addressing the assets and processes that deliver the highest value to the organization.

 Risk management playbooks are more holistic and network-focused than their predecessors, applying analytical tools to calculate not just the probability of an event, but also its potential economic and strategic impact.
 That additional insight helps to ensure the right balance of cost of mitigation and potential to impact profitability.
 Before members of a response team take any action, they know what the financial and process implications would be for the end-to-end supply chain.

 Playbooks can also be a source of competitive advantage.
-Early adopters minimise damage and capital outlay, and they respond more nimbly to disruption, winning the appreciation of their customers and supply chain partners.
+Early adopters minimize damage and capital outlay, and they respond more nimbly to disruption, winning the appreciation of their customers and supply chain partners.

 Complete Services for Optimal Response